indranilokg/indranilokg.github.io/_posts/2024-3-1-Token protection with DPoP.md

 DPoP proves the identity of the sender using the token, but an application is still prone to other token related attacks, such as [Cross-Site Scripting (XSS) attack](https://owasp.org/www-community/attacks/xss/).
 If the client is compromised by XSS attack, DPoP can offer little protection from it.
 In this case, the attacker can obtain the private key from the compromised client, or can get the client generate DPoP signature for use.
 In either case the attacker can prove possession of a token and hence use it to successfully call protected API's.

 DPoP can be a very important tool in securing an application.
-It augments other established and emerging security practices such as [XSS prevention] (https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html), that need to be employed in fortifying an application.
+It augments other established and emerging security practices such as [XSS prevention](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html), that need to be employed in fortifying an application.

 ### Summary